 We’ll reassess you if you give us new information.

-Read more about changes of circumstances.
+Read more about when to report a change in circumstances.